dart-lang/site-www/src/_guides/language/language-tour.md

   links to the old language tour do not break.

-  In the short term, if you move content that is referenced here, update the text, link, and the redirection map in `src/assets/js/language-tour-redirector.js`.
+  In the short term, if you move content that is referenced here, update the text and link in this file, as well as the redirection map in `src/assets/js/language-tour-redirector.js`.
 {% endcomment -%}

 {{site.alert.warning}}